MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 **Service was automatically stopped due to bad configuration: policy file is missing or corrupted.**

-This event is logged when the Azure Information Protection client does not have a valid policy file in %localappdata%\Microsoft\MSIP.
+This event is logged when the Azure Information Protection client does not have a valid policy file for the scanner to run.

+The Azure Information Protection policy is stored in %localappdata%\Microsoft\MSIP and it must be configured with labels that have conditions to apply automatic classification.
+Or, the policy must be configured for a default label.

 Make sure that firewalls are not blocking the required connectivity to the Internet.
 For more information, see the [Firewalls and network infrastructure](../get-started/requirements.md#firewalls-and-network-infrastructure) requirements for Azure Information Protection.
 If Internet connectivity is not possible, follow the instructions for supporting [disconnected computers](../rms-client/client-admin-guide-customizations.md#support-for-disconnected-computers).